The Legend of Michael Mishra: Filming

 The shooting of the film began on 5 January 2014 in Mumbai.

 Release

 The film was released on 5 August 2016.
 The film was banned in the state of Punjab and Haryana following protests over a dialogue in the film referring to Maharishi Valmiki.

 Music

 The music for the film is composed by Meet Bros Anjjan, Som-Raul, Abhinav Bansal, Rishi-Siddharth and Ujjwal-Nikhil while the lyrics have been penned by Kumaar, Alaukik Rahi, Abhinav Bansal, Amitabh Ranjan, Manish Jha and Ujjwal-Nikhil.
 The music rights are acquired by T-Series.
 The first song titled "Luv Letter" was released on 18 July 2016 while the full album was released on 21 July 2016.

 Reception

 Critical reception

 The Times of India gave a rating of 2 out of 5 stars to the movie.
 The Indian Express gave a rating of 1 out of 5 stars.
+The Hindu does not give any official rating, but severely criticizes, virtually all aspects of the film.
+It talks about the director lacking control over the film completely, and accuses him of not even having supervised the script.
+Both the lead hero and heroine are also criticized.
+At one place, the reviewer implies, that the film is full of irritation and boredom.